Yoann-Moreau/ethilvan/readme.md

 ## Installation

-Run `composer install` inside the root directory, this will create a vendor directory with the dependencies.

 Create a `.env.local` file inside the root directory with the following information customized to your needs:
 ```ini
 APP_ENV=dev